ajitsg89/Melanoma-Detection-Assignment/README.md

 - Squamous cell carcinoma
 - Vascular lesion

+## Results

+### Baseline Model

+Accuracy and Loss charts for the baseline model

+### Augmented Model

+Accuracy and Loss charts for the augmented model

+### Final Model

+Accuracy and Loss charts for the final model

 ## Conclusions
 As the accuracy of the model increases, the loss decreases.
 The final model has an accuracy of 87% and a loss of 0.3.
 The model is able to predict the class of the lesion with a high accuracy.